Dr. (Mrs.) Monica Addison

 Publications

-Wongnaa, C.A., Nyarko, M., Addison, M. and Awunyo-Vitor, D. (2021).
+Wongnaa, C.A., Nyarko, Addison, M. and Awunyo-Vitor, D. (2021).
 Viability of artisanal timber milling: cases from Ghana.
-Journal of Enterprising Communities: People and Places in the Global Economy, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JEC-08-2020-0153
+Journal of Enterprising Communities: People and Places in the Global Economy, https://doi.org/10.1108/JEC-08-2020-0153

 Addison, M., Ohene-Yankyera, K. and Aidoo, R. (2020).
 Quantifying the Impact of Agricultural Technology Usage on Intra-household Time Allocation: Empirical Evidence from Rice Farmers in Ghana.
-Technology in Society, Vol. 63 (2020) 101434. https://doi.org/10.1016/j.techsoc.2020.101434
+Technology in Society, Vol. 63:101434. https://doi.org/10.1016/j.techsoc.2020.101434

-Addison, M., Mujawamariya, G. and Bam, R. (2019): Gender considerations in development and utilisation of technological innovations: evidence from Ghana, Development in Practice, Vol. 30 (1), pp. 15-26.
+Addison, M., Mujawamariya, G. and Bam, R. (2019): Gender considerations in development and utilization of technological innovations: evidence from Ghana, Development in Practice, Vol. 30 (1), pp. 15-26.
+DOI: 10.1080/09614524.2019.1632263

 Addison, M., Ohene-Yankyera, K. and Aidoo, R. (2018).
 Gender Effect on Adoption of Selected Improved Rice Technologies in Ghana.
-Journal of Agricultural Science, Vol. 10 (7), pp. 390-402. doi:10.5539/jas.v10n7p390
+Journal of Agricultural Science, Vol.10 (7), pp. 390-402. doi:10.5539/jas.v10n7p390

 Addison, M., Yankyira K.O. and Fredua-Antoh E. (2016).
 Gender Role, Input Use and Technical Efficiency among Rice Farmers at Ahafo Ano North District in Ashanti Region of Ghana.
-Journal of Food Security, vol. 4, no. 2 (2016): 27-35.
+Journal of Food Security, Vol. 4(2), pp. 27-35.

 Addison, M., Sarfo-Mensah, P. and Edusah S.E.
 (2015).
 Assessing Ghana’s initiative of increasing domestic rice production through the development of rice value chain.
 Glob.
 J. Agric.
 Econ.
 Ext.
 Rural Dev., Vol. 3 (4), pp. 230-237.

 Antoh, E. F., Kwesi, F. E. and Addison, M. (2015).
 Socio-Economic Characteristics of Microfinance Beneficiaries in Ghana – Evidence from Sinapi Aba Trust Microfinance Institutions.
-Achives of Business Research, 3(6), 94-107.
+Achives of Business Research, Vol. 3(6), 94-107.

 Addison, M., Edusah, S.E and Sarfo-Mensah, P. (2014).
 Gender Constraints and Rice Varietal Characteristics Preferences in Lowland Ecosystem in Ghana.
-J. Developing Country Studies, Vol. 4, No. 15, Pp. 92-98.
+J. Developing Country Studies, Vol. 4, (15), Pp. 92-98.

 Anchirinah, V.M., Addison, M., Dapaah H.K. and Yiridoe E.K.
-(2000).
+(2001).
 Prospect of using Improved Intermediate Means of Transport in Ghanaian Agriculture: A survey.
-Journal of Sustainable Agriculture, Vol. 17(2/3), Pp. 145 – 167.
+Journal of Sustainable Agriculture, Vol. 17(2–3), 145–168. https://doi.org/10.1300/J064v17n02_13

-Conference Preceedings:
+Conference Proceedings:

 Addison, Monica; Ohene-Yankyera, Kwasi; Mujawamariya, Gaudiose (2019).
 "Gender, selected agricultural innovations and intra-household income in Ghana," 2019 Sixth International Conference, September 23-26, 2019, Abuja, Nigeria 295705, African Association of Agricultural Economists (AAAE). https://ageconsearch.umn.edu/record/295705